Brad Pitt News: How Has The Divorce Changed His Net Worth?

 — Daily Mail Celebrity (@DailyMailCeleb) January 26, 2017

 In addition to custody, the divorce forced Angelina and Brad to decide how they would split their combined net worth.
-While some thought Angelina should have asked for spousal support – she was never reported as doing so.
+While some thought Angelina should have asked for spousal support, she was never reported as doing so.
 There were, however, countless of assets the two had acquired as a married couple that had to be divided.

-Sources close to the couple told TMZ Jolie and Pitt had an iron-clad prenup that would make splitting up their assets and net worth simple.
+Sources close to the couple told TMZ that Jolie and Pitt had an iron-clad prenup that would make splitting up their assets and net worth simple.
 Collectively, the two had roughly $400 million in addition to their 12 properties.
 Seven of the properties belonged to Brad, two belonged to Angelina, and three of them were purchased while they were a married couple.
 The iron-clad prenup clearly addressed who got what.

-As far as the net worth goes when it comes to Brad Pitt and Angelina Jolie as individuals, Brad’s net worth is almost $100 million higher than Jolie.
+As far as the net worth goes when it comes to Brad Pitt and Angelina Jolie as individuals, Brad’s net worth is almost $100 million higher than Jolie’s.
 Per Celebrity Net Worth, Brad Pitt has a net worth of $240 million while Angelina’s net worth is $160 million.

 Have you been keeping up with the latest Brad Pitt and Angelina Jolie news?
 Do you think they have been handling their divorce well?